 After the Scan

 - You can expect to resume your normal activities immediately after your CT scan, including driving.
-If you received a contrast agent for the scan, you may be asked to drink a lot of water to help flush it out of your body.
+If you received a contrast agent for the scan, you are encouraged to drink a lot of water to help flush it out of your body.